redyyu/wechat_subscribers/readme.txt

 1. Absolutely no need any other framework to install.
 2. Easy to manage multiple weixin message template.
+3. Set automatic response by "Search keyword", "Recent messages" and "Random messages".
-3. Multiple message type, default reply message, trigger by keywords and new weixin subscriber join in. you can switch thier types any time.
+4. Multiple message type, default reply message, trigger by keywords and new weixin subscriber join in. you can switch thier types any time.
-4. Automatic check keywords conflict.
+5. Automatic check keywords conflict.
-5. Free to set message type any time. both text message , graphic news message and recent news message.
+6. Free to set message type any time. both text message , graphic news message and recent news message.
-6. Use native wordpress media manage tool to upload pitcures.
+7. Use native wordpress media manage tool to upload pitcures.

 Please visit <a href="http://www.imredy.com/wp_wechat">http://www.imredy.com/wp_wechat</a>.

+*** Fix token can’t valid problem ***

+First you have to follow the regular steps to setup this plugin, After you meet the problem can’t valid your token or time out… I provider a crack file __wechatsucks__.php, try use it to replace wordpres’s index.php temporary, and try to valid again.
+Good luck!

+———————————————————————

 == Installation ==